Independence of the B-KK Isomorphism of Infinite Prime: Abstract

 \section{Abstract}

-We investigate a certain class of ind-group homomorphisms between the automorphism group of the $n$-th complex Weyl algebra and the group of Poisson structure-preserving automorphisms of the commutative complex polynomial algebra in $2n$ variables.
-An open conjecture of Kanel-Belov and Kontsevich states that these automorphism groups are canonically isomorphic in characteristic zero, with the mapping discussed here possibly realizing the isomorphism.
-The goal of the present paper is to establish the independence of the said mapping of the choice of infinite prime - that is, the class $[p]$ of prime number sequences modulo some non-principal ultrafilter $\mathcal{U}$ on the set of positive integers.
-This independence of non-constructible objects issue, which is quite intricate (often resolving negatively in similar settings), is closely related to the famous Dixmier conjecture on Weyl algebra endomorphisms as well as to a number of growth/dimension problems in universal algebraic geometry.
+We investigate a certain class of $\Ind$-scheme morphisms corresponding to homomorphisms between the automorphism group of the $n$-th complex Weyl algebra and the group of Poisson structure-preserving automorphisms of the commutative complex polynomial algebra in $2n$ variables.
+A conjecture of Kanel-Belov and Kontsevich, whose proof we have recently obtained \cite{K-BE4}, states that these automorphism groups are canonically isomorphic in characteristic zero, with the mapping discussed here being the candidate for the isomorphism.
+The main objective of the present paper is to establish the independence of the said mapping of the choice of infinite prime - that is, the class $[p]$ of prime number sequences modulo fixed non-principal ultrafilter $\mathcal{U}$ on the index set of positive integers.
+To that end, we introduce the augmented and skew augmented versions of algebras in question and study the augmented $\Ind$-morphism between the normalized automorphism $\Ind$-schemes in the context of tame automorphism approximation.
+In order to correctly implement approximation in our proof, we study singularities of curves in skew augmented automorphism $\Ind$-schemes and their images under Ind-scheme morphisms.
+Apart from that, we study the augmented version of the independence conjecture.